freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 330.1

 It looks good.
-Lastly, you need column for when a customer returns a bike.
+Lastly, you need a column for when a customer returns a bike.
 Add a column named `date_returned` that's a type of `DATE`.

 #### HINTS